joacosza/python-simple-member-registry/README.md

 # python-simple-registry
 First Python project.
-Made using SQLite and PyQt5.
+Made using SQLite3 and PyQt5.